FIVE JEWELS OF WISDOM

 intentionally, you must first have the desire to hurt that person.
 While the

-focused on someone or something.
+on someone or something.

 At this stage, a distinction should be made between positive and